GannettDigital/palinode/README.md

 ```

 ### Concurrent
-- Schedules each function to be executed on the next tick
+- Schedules each function to be executed on the next tick.
-- Invokes a callback when all have been successful.
+- Invokes a callback when all have been successful, of if any function calls back with error.
 - If any error occurs, all outstanding callbacks will have no effect.
 - If any error occurs, the result will be undefined - partial results are not provided
 - Results are accumulated into an array, where the position of each result corresponds to the position of the function.